 Here, the SEC argues that the investors were inexperienced for two reasons.
 First, the Defendants engaged in an indiscriminate cold-calling campaign that did not seek out experienced investors.
 Second, the SEC points to statements from four investors that they were inexperienced in drilling investments.
-These arguments are not convincing.
+These arguments are not dispositive-at summary judgment, we cannot make an inference about a group of over 340 investors based on this limited evidence.

 The cold-calling campaign is probative of the investors' experience.
 In assessing the second Williamson factor, courts rightly examine how a partnership acquired its members.
-See, e.g., Long, 881 F.2d at 135 (holding that investors in a cattle farm were not experienced, in part, because the scheme "advertised its feeding program in financial publications . . . and in large-city newspapers . . . and did not advertise in agricultural periodicals or in other publications likely to have a readership acquainted with cattle-feeding").
-A court can glean information about investors by examining how
+See, e.g., Long, 881 F.2d at 135 (holding that investors in a cattle farm were not experienced, in part, because the scheme "advertised its feeding program in financial publications . . . and in large-city newspapers . . . and did not advertise in agricultural periodicals or in other publications likely to have a readership acquainted with cattlefeeding").
+A court can glean information about investors by examining how and from where the partnership attracted them.
+But when determining whether investors are experienced, looking at marketing methods is, at best, circumstantial evidence about the investors.
+A better place to look is directly